CW-Henry/LittleLemonAPIs/readme.md

 # Sample LittleLemon Restaurant Backend

-Please refer to the auth_credentials page to proceed with the protected endpoints.
+Please refer to the auth_credentials.md to proceed with the protected endpoints.